Common Minke Whale

 Migration

-In general, they perform regular migrations to feeding areas at high latitudes in spring and to breeding areas at low latitudes in autumn, although some individuals may remain on the feeding grounds also throughout the winter.
+Common minke whales generally migrate to high-latitude feeding areas in spring and to low-latitude breeding areas in autumn.
+However, some individuals may remain on feeding grounds throughout the winter.

 General Characteristics

-The common minke whale is the smallest species of the rorqual family (also called balaenopterid family).
-It is also the most common of all baleen whales.
+The common minke whale is the smallest species within the rorqual family (also known as the balaenopterid family).
+It is also the most abundant of all baleen whales in the North Atlantic.

 At sea